 Motion docket: Like the call docket, only it is a list of all the people who will have their motions heard at a hearing on a given day.

-Motion for Summary Judgment: At almost any point in the process of a lawsuit, you could ask the judge to “find as fact” certain facts that the parties agree to.
+Motion for Summary Judgment: At almost any point in the process of a lawsuit, you could ask the judge to “find as fact” certain facts that the parties agree to (or don’t dispute with evidence – thus it is not enough to argue to oppose a motion for summary judgment, you have to introduce evidence, usually).
 The judge then figures out whether the facts as agreed give one side or the other the right to the legal relief it is seeking, and if they do, then the judge issues a judgment as to that claim.

-Motion to compel production: This is a motion one of the parties brings to require the other one to answer interrogatories or provide responses to requests for documents.
+Motion to compel production: This is a motion one of the parties brings to require the other one to answer interrogatories or provide responses to requests for documents or for admissions.
 These motions are controlled by the Rules of Civil Procedure.
 In most or all jurisdictions there is a specific rule telling you what you can get if you win on a motion to compel, and there are usually Local Rules, which say what you must do before you bring one.

 Motion to dismiss: A motion to kick a case out because there is no law against what the other party did.
 For purposes of this motion, the facts claimed in the petition or counterclaim by the party against the motion are considered to be all true.

 Motion to strike: You are asking the court to get rid of something—to strike a claim or a factual allegation in the complaint or counterclaim, or to tell the jury to “disregard” (ignore) certain testimony.
-Such a motion at trial removes the evidence from the record, and it cannot be used to support a finding.
+Such a motion at trial removes the evidence from the record, and it cannot be used to support a finding (if granted).

 Motion to Vacate: where a defendant asks the court to vacate or eliminate a previous order granting a default judgment against the defendant.
 Different states have different rules on how this is done, but all require some sort of excuse for the failure to appear in the first place.
 Many also require that you show a defense to the claims against you.